karlalexandertaylor/robot-test/README.md

     - oprog1.py (calculates distance robot travelled)
     - oprog2.py (calculates if robot went in a circle)

+    NOTE - There is also a third file oprog3.py which is the code for a lambda variant picking up a file from S3

 The structure to run the run the program is:

     python oprog1.py ./tests/test1.dir